What is working capital?

 Working capital, often called net working capital, represents a company’s operational liquidity and short-term financial health.
 It is a financial metric that calculates the difference between a company’s assets and liabilities.

 Current assets include anything that can be converted into cash within a year, such as accounts receivable, inventory, and cash itself.
-Current liabilities, on the other hand, are debts and obligations due within the same period, like accounts payable, short-term loans, and other similar liabilities.
+Current liabilities, on the other hand, are debts and obligations due within the same period, such as accounts payable, short-term loans, and similar liabilities.

 Significance in Business Operations